nitrictech/docs/docs/docs/secrets/secrets.md

 ## Overview

-Nitric Secrets make securely storing, updating and retrieving secret values like database credentials and API keys a breeze.
+Nitric Secrets make securely storing, updating and retrieving sensitive values like database credentials and API keys a breeze.

 ### Secrets